evelynfoy/fun-online-quiz-game/README.md

 1) Clicked the site url in github - https://evelynfoy.github.io/fun-online-quiz-game/
    The site appeared quickly and looked well.
    The Favicon icon appeared correctly beside the title of the page.
-   The restart button appeared on the left hand side was obvious but not intrusive.
+   The restart button n the left-hand side was obvious but not intrusive.
 The text enlarged as I hovered over it.
    The topic dropdown was correctly populated with many categories from the API.
-   The level was correctly populated with Easy, Medium and Hard.
+   The level was correctly populated with Easy, Medium, and Hard.
-   The number of questions was defaulted to 10 and appeared as a number that could be increassed or decreased using arrows or typed over.
+   The number of questions was defaulted to 10 and appeared as a number that could be increased or decreased using arrows or typed over.
    The preferences were stacked one over the other correctly and the length of the topic dropdown was limited in size to facilitate a smaller screen.
 2) I clicked the Start Game button
    The Score area appeared correctly set to 0.
    The first question appeared with four answers the first of which was pre-selected.
-   The button text read 'Submit Answer'
+   The button text was 'Submit Answer'
    The preferences were now disabled but the restart button was clearly available
-3) I clcked the button and the incorrect message appeared replacing the answers that had been displayed.
+3) I clicked the button and the incorrect message appeared replacing the answers that had been displayed.
    It was smooth and looked well.
 The text stood out well in red against the light grey background.
    The button now said 'Next Question' and the incorrect answers had been correctly changed to 1.
 4) I clicked the button again
-   Another questions appeared as expected.
+   Another question appeared as expected.
 5) I chose the correct answer this time and the next question appeared.
    The Correct Answer score increased.
 6) I continued to click forward for a few more questions and it worked consistently.
-7) At question 7 I clciked the restart button
+7) At question 7 I clicked the restart button
    The landing page was re-displayed inviting me to start a game.
    The preferences were re-enabled but retained the previous choices.
-8) Is chnaged the number of questions to 3 and re-started.
+8) I changed the number of questions to 3 and re-started.
    The first question appeared.
    I clicked through the three questions which performed as expected.
 9) After I completed the three questions the results appeared.